rasmus-kirk/nixarr/README.md

 The documentation for the options can be found [here](https://nixarr.rasmuskirk.com/options)

+## The Wiki

+If you want to know how to setup DDNS with Njalla, or how to manage secrets in nix, check out the [wiki](https://nixarr.rasmuskirk.com/wiki/)

 ## Importing this module

 To use this module, add it to your flake inputs in your nix flake file, like shown in this example flake: